CamoCatX/camocatx.github.io/about.md

   - Misc.: [SEC587: Advanced Open-Source Intelligence (OSINT) Gathering and Analysis](https://www.sans.org/cyber-security-courses/advanced-open-source-intelligence-gathering-analysis/)

-  - I also like to further my academic education in Cybersecurity field in the future if the knowledge gained there is not just theoretical but also up to date and practical in the industry.
+  - Further academic education in Cybersecurity if it is not just theoretical but also practical and up-to-date experience which is applicable to the industry.

 <br>
 ### Other Areas of Interest